emissary-ingress/emissary/reference/core/annotations.md

 ## Drawbacks

-Annotations however, can be hard to manage and easy to lose track of since you are not able to manage them the same way you do other Kubernetes resources.
+Annotations, however, can be hard to manage and easy to lose track of since you are not able to manage them the same way you do other Kubernetes resources.

 For example:

 Using CRDs you can find all `Mapping`s deployed in the cluster with

 ```
 kubectl get mappings -A
 ```

 With annotations, you would have to describe and examine the `metadata.annotations` of every service.

 ## Example

 The following is an example of how to configure annotations for the example quote service from the [install documentation](../../../user-guide/getting-started).

-**CRD**
+### CRD

 ```yaml
 ---